 - Broken bones

 Charlotte Distracted Driving Accident Lawyers Ready to Help

 If you or a loved one has been injured in an accident caused by a distracted driver, it is important to hire an experienced distracted driving lawyer to fight for the compensation you deserve.
 In the aftermath of a distracted driving crash, you may be facing costly medical bills, and you should not have to pay these bills out of pocket.
 As you recover from your injuries, you may also miss work, resulting in lost wages.
 Distracted driving accidents also leave emotional scars as well.
 Because these accidents can be unexpected, traumatic, and result in serious injuries, you may feel that your life has been turned upside down.
 Riddle & Brantley’s Charlotte distracted driving attorneys can help you recover compensation for damages including:

 - Past, current, and future medical bills related to your injuries

 - Loss of consortium

 - Loss of enjoyment of life.

 If you have been a victim of a distracted driver, Riddle & Brantley believes you deserve justice for your injuries, medical expenses, pain and suffering, and more.
 Contact our office at (704) 486-5824 for a free, no-cost consultation so our attorneys can review your claim for compensation today.
-Riddle & Brantley’s experienced Charlotte distracted driving accident attorneys are dedicated to fighting for justice for Charlotte, North Carolina car accident victims, and we want to help you today.
+Riddle & Brantley’s experienced distracted driving accident attorneys are dedicated to fighting for justice for Charlotte, North Carolina car accident victims, and we want to help you today.